 Action 2.14 Work with NHDES and their Volunteer Lake Assessment Program (VLAP) to regularly monitor the quality of Pelham's water bodies.
 Review water quality data to monitor levels of phosphorus, and other nutrients and contaminants.
-Long Pond is currently the only pond in Pelham that participates in VLAP.
+Long Pong is currently the only pond in Pelham that participates in VLAP.
 It is highly recommended that monitoring continues for all ponds in Pelham.
 3. Tra ails and Outdoor Recreation 3.1 Maintain existing trails and add new trails where appropriate and as opportunities arise.
 Consider hiking trails, multi-use paths, and mountain bike opportunities as the trail network is expanded.
 3.2 Add amenities such as signage and benches, at the town's forests, open space parcels, and recreation areas as appropriate.
 3.3 Create more ADA accessible outdoor recreation opportunities.
 Continue to modify trails in town to be more age accommodating and user-friendly for different levels of ability.
 3.4 Install boat launches along Beaver Brook and Golden Brook.
 3.5 Consider recruiting volunteer assistance for trail maintenance and beautification of municipally maintained open space properties.
 3.6 The Recreation Department, Conversation Commission, and Forestry Committee should collaborate to determine how the Town Forest and other properties could be better utilized to support recreation-related needs.
-3.7 Investigate the feasability of creating an all-person trail in Pelham.
-3.8 Collaborate with neighboring municipalities to identify ways to better connect trail systems beyond Pelham's political boundaries.
-3.9 Update GIS map data of public trails town-wide.
-3.10 Assess trail user needs and address user conflicts as needed.
+3.7 Collaborate with neighboring municipalities to identify ways to better connect trail systems beyond Pelham's political boundaries.
 FOCI JS AREA - FOSTER A MULTI-GENERATIONAL AND SUSTAINABLE COMMUNITY.
-4. Ho using Opportunities 4.1 Conduct a housing needs assessment of the community to identify additional housing needs.
+4. Ho ousing Opportunities 4.1 Conduct a housing needs assessment of the community to identify additional housing needs.
 4.2 Promote the use of open space cluster subdivisions, especially where the establishment of open space will protect existing forested areas, agricultural soils, and water resources.
 4.3 Encourage a diversity of housing types in appropriate areas of the community (for example, housing units for older adults and renters).
 Review and identify existing housing related land use regulations and make improvements to guide the creation of a variety of housing unit types that serve different housing needs.
 This may include: More flexible standards for Accessory Dwelling Units (ADUs).
 Developing an inclusionary zoning provision.
 More flexible and innovative site design techniques for Residential Open Space Cluster Development.
 Standards for innovative housing solutions such as cohousing and tiny homes.
 4.4 Create an outreach and education initiative focused on accessory dwelling units (ADUs) to educate homeowners on ADU's and the requirements for construction.